 While the premise of Scream 2 served to bring back memories of the campus slasher films of the eighties such as the excellent The House On Sorority Row (1983), the cheesy Sorority House Massacre (1986) and the underrated horror-comedy Return to Horror High (1987), the film itself failed to take advantage of the college setting.
 Windsor College felt decidedly empty and ‘un-college’ like.
 The only scene that did invoke the classroom setting was an incredibly irritating scene featuring self-satisfied teens discussing film theory with the sort of comments you'd expect from a twelve year-old rather than college level students ‘You’ve got a hard-on for Cameron’.
 Thanks to the success of the first film Craven was able to pull together an even more impressive cast with small roles given to the Omar Epps, Timothy Olyphant, Laurie Metcalf, David Warner, Rebecca Gayheart, Portia de Rossi, Jada Pinkett, Luke Wilson, Heather Graham, Tori Spelling and Joshua Jackson, but the increased star power didn’t result in increased quality.

-Only two moments from Scream 2 stand out twenty one years after the film’s release; Sidney and Hallie’s escape from the crashed police car as perhaps the best scene in the entire franchise, and Jerry O’Connell’s horrendous canteen serenade as the worst.
-The reveal of Scream 2’s killers was also anti-climatic, one of them seeming to go against the plot logic of the first film and the other a forgettable character offering a poor Billy Loomis/Skeet Ulrich impression.
+Only two moments from Scream 2 stand out twenty one years after the film’s release; Sidney and Hallie’s escape from a crashed police car as perhaps the best scene in the entire franchise, and Jerry O’Connell’s horrendous canteen serenade as the worst.
+The reveal of Scream 2’s killers was also anti-climatic, one of them seeming to go against the plot logic of the first film and the other a forgettable character offering little more than a poor Billy Loomis/Skeet Ulrich impression.
 Whether this disappointing final reveal was a result of Williamson making last minute changes to his script following its leak on the internet remains a debated topic to this day.

-To complete the then trilogy a third film arrived 2000, Scream 3 (2000).
+To complete the then trilogy a third film arrived in 2000, Scream 3 (2000).
 Craven was once again in the director’s chair but Williamson had moved on, with Ehren Kruger taking over scripting duties.
 Whilst no worse than the second instalment it was also no better.
 The trick of a self-aware horror film had also long been ditched, leaving behind a relatively by the numbers thriller which, despite teasing “all bets are off” took zero risks.
 With all of the main cast still intact by the finale, Scream 3’s climax had a hum of desperation as it fell back on soap-opera plot twists in an attempt to link it to the original film.

 A lukewarm reception by critics and paying customers made a fourth instalment an unlikely prospect, but against the odds Scream 4 (2011) arrived ten years later.
 Under the tagline “New decade, new rules” Craven assembled all the original stars for what he hoped would be a last hoorah; the result was more like a last sigh.
 The returning cast members were now wearing heavy plot armour, and with zero chance of Sidney, Dewey or Gale being in danger genuine scares were few and far between.
 The new characters joining them were universally unsympathetic, the killer’s motivation beggared belief ‘You were always so fucking special … well, now I'm special’, and the story repeated scenes that were all more effectively utilised in previous instalments.
-The result was an indifferent response from critics and fans alike.
+The result was an indifferent response from audiences.

 In 2015 the franchise moved away from the big screen, debuting on television with a ten episode series simply entitled Scream.
 The title was the only thing retained, the characters, setting and even the iconic ghostface mask jettisoned, begging the question why tie the show to the franchise at all, except to lazily pull in a guaranteed audience of fans.
 The show had few high points and struggled to extend the slender plot of a traditional slasher across four-hundred plus minutes of television.
-Despite a lukewarm response to the series a second season arrived in 2016.
+Despite a lukewarm response a second season arrived in 2016.
 Season 2 improved on some of the first seasons failings but also repeated too many of its mistakes.
 Still not learning the lesson from failed slasher franchises before it, a third series has been commissioned and the Scream franchise looks set to drag itself on even further away from the brilliance of its original outing.

 See also Scream 2 (1997), Scream 3 (2000), Scream 4 (2011)